Bruno Baltazar

-Bruno Miguel Nunes Baltazar (born 6 July 1977) is a Portuguese retired footballer who played as a central defender, currently manager of Botev Plovdiv in Parva Liga.
+Bruno Miguel Nunes Baltazar (born 6 July 1977) is a Portuguese professional football manager and former player who played as a centre-back.

 Playing career

 Born in Lisbon, Baltazar started his career with local S.U.
 Sintrense after having already played youth football there.
 He then switched to Odivelas FC, representing both clubs in the third and fourth divisions and having his first adventure abroad with Dresdner SC in Germany's Regionalliga Nord.

 Baltazar started the 2003–04 season still abroad, playing in the English Football Conference with Margate.
 He returned to his country in the following transfer window, joining C.D.
 Fátima in the third level, then spent a further campaign in that tier with former side Odivelas.

 Baltazar's only experience in the professionals came in 2005–06, as he appeared in only seven Segunda Liga matches for F.C.
 Barreirense and also suffered relegation.
 He subsequently returned to the lower leagues, representing Imortal DC, Abrantes F.C. – he split the 2006–07 campaign between the two teams – and Real SC.

 After another season abroad, with Digenis Akritas Morphou in the Cypriot Second Division, Baltazar returned to Portugal and joined G.D.
 Igreja Nova in the third division (team relegation and folding).
-In January 2010 he rejoined Sintrense in the fourth tier, retiring in June of the following year at the age of 34.
+In January 2010, he rejoined Sintrense in the fourth tier, retiring in June of the following year at the age of 34.